 These features are areas within 1,000 feet of the ordinary high water mark of a navigable water body (surface water features).
 Shorelands provide habitat for unique, rare, threatened, and/or endangered vegetation and wildlife, offer outdoor recreational opportunities, and require development restrictions to ensure mitigation of social costs resulting from development.
-Prominent shoreland areas in the Town run adjacent to Otter Creek in the Town's west-central portion, and in its east central portion.
+Prominent shoreland areas in the Town are located adjacent to Lake Koshkonong and the Rock River in its northwest corner, Otter Creek in its northeast portion, Grass and Clear Lakes in its west-central portion, and Bowers and Storrs Lake in its southeast portion.